lucuma/Clay/README.md

 ## Instructions

-New project:

-    $ clay new myprojectname

-Inside `myprojectname`, run the development server with
+Run the development server with

     $ clay run